A PRIMER ON THE ROCKY FLATS RETIREE REIMBURSEMENT ACCOUNT FOR THOSE OVER AGE 65: (updated Dec 2025)

 Call the UHC call center at 844-355-3359 for forms, or questions.

 Eligible Rocky Flats retirees and their eligible spouses over the age of 65 have a Retiree Reimbursement Account (RRA) that is to be used for reimbursing eligible medical expenses, prescription drugs, insurance premiums, dental, eyeglasses, co-pays, etc. For those married couples who are both eligible for an RRA; in the event one spouse depletes all funds in their RRA account, that spouse may submit expenses for reimbursement from the other spouse’s RRA account provided funds are available.
-No new eligible spouses or dependents will be allowed after 1/1/2022.
+No new eligible spouses or dependents are allowed after 1/1/2022.
 UHC’s call center can answer questions/assist regarding these types of claims at 844-355-3359.
+Retirees and spouses are free to enroll in whatever medical and/or prescription drug plan best fits their individual needs.
+This enrollment does not impact eligibility for the RRA.
+Unused RRA funds are carried forward from one year to the next.

-In the event RRA funds are exhausted in a participant’s account, that account is frozen until additional funds are deposited, i.e., Medicare Part B premium amounts are deposited quarterly for those eligible (see below For Salaried Retirees only); new annual funds are deposited at the beginning of the next calendar year.
+In the event RRA funds are exhausted in a participant’s account, that account is frozen until additional funds are deposited.
+Annually, funds are deposited at the beginning of the calendar year.
 It is important to note that even though the RRA account is frozen, any eligible claims not previously paid or that are submitted during the period that the account is frozen are put in a hold status and are processed (deducted from available funds) when the account is once again funded.
 Retirees and spouses can track individual Available Account Balances, Paid Claims, Pending Claims, Denied Claims, etc., by regularly reviewing their specific RRA information at www.UHCRetireeAccounts.com.
 Each participant (retiree and spouse separately) must set up their own username and password in order to access this information.
+Funds in an RRA are forfeited upon death.
+Family members have 180 days from the date of death to submit claims for reimbursement incurred prior to the date of death for the deceased eligible retiree/spouse.

 How the RRA is funded

-How money is disbursed / reimbursed from the RRA
+How money is disbursed / reimbursed from the RRA Insurance Premiums

-To be reimbursed for the Medicare Part B premium, health insurance premiums, and prescription drug insurance premiums, an annual Recurring Premium Expense Reimbursement Request form must be submitted at the beginning of each year.
+To be reimbursed for the Medicare Part B premium, health insurance premiums, and prescription drug insurance premiums, an annual Recurring Premium Expense Reimbursement Request form must be submitted for each new calendar year.
 This form is received from the carrier at the end of each year or can be obtained on-line at www.UHCRetireeAccounts.com (Statements and Documents) or by contacting UHC’s call center at 1-844-355-3359.
-Proof of the coming year premiums must be submitted with this request form.
-The proof for the Medicare Part B premium is on: the annual Social Security “Your New Benefit Amount” statement which is received each year in December; the UHC health and prescription drug premiums are in the UHC Annual Notice of Changes 202x received in the fall of each year.
+Proof of the new year’s premiums MUST be submitted with this request form.
+The proof for the Medicare Part B premium is on the annual Social Security “Your New Benefit Amount” statement which is received each year in December; the UHC health and prescription drug premiums are in the UHC Annual Notice of Changes 202x received in the fall of each year.
 Properly filled out, this will result in premium amounts being reimbursed and deposited monthly in the retiree’s/spouse’s bank account as designated.
-The retiree and/or spouse must each separately submit the Recurring Premium Expense Reimbursement Request form at the beginning of each year to receive a monthly reimbursement.
+The retiree and/or spouse must each separately submit the Recurring Premium Expense Reimbursement Request form for each new calendar year to receive a monthly reimbursement.
 Questions should be directed to the RRA call center at 1-844-355-3359.
 This information can be mailed to the address on the Claim form or it can be submitted on-line at http://www.UHCRetireeAccounts.com.

 How to use the RRA for non-insurance premium medical expenses

-The easiest way is to use the United Health Care Payment Card (Mastercard Debit card) to pay the service provider.
+One way is to use the United Health Care Payment Card (Mastercard Debit card) to pay the service provider.

 Call the UHC call center at 844-355-3359 for forms, or questions.